Please like, share, and comment. It helps me know what content the readers want to read.

 Popularity of Filou Fitt’s Bodysuit

 I was on Instagram page of a physique competitor, Filou Fitt.
 In one of his photos, he was wearing a bodysuit.
 A number of commenters wanted information about the outfit.
-(At this time, I do not know what company made the bodysuit.)
+(The maker of the bodysuit may have been MW Bodywear.
+The bodysuit is no longer available for sale.)

 Multiple Names for the Bodysuit